 Are all of your job descriptions up to date?
-If a team member’s duties have changed since they started their job, or since their last review, you may need to alter their job description so it's tailored to the goals they’re reaching.
+If a team member’s responsibilities have changed since they started their job, or since their last review, you may need to update their job description to reflect what they’re really doing.

-Their job roles should be as flexible and adaptable as possible, and if they have taken on extra or different duties, it’s worth making sure the official description matches that.
+Their job roles should match what they were initially hired as, and if they’ve taken on extra or different duties, it’s worth making sure the official description matches that.

 Review yourself as well